-The 3 Key Skill You Need for GMAT Prep
+3 Key Skill You Need for GMAT Prep

 A common issue faced by students preparing for GMAT is that they find themselves stuck between the 550-650 score range even after devoting months to prep.
 Most of these students have one thing in common – they directly jump into preparation without adequate planning and then end up making mistakes that keep them from scoring 700+ on GMAT.
+In short, they do not have the 3 key skills you need for the GMAT.

 However, to prepare for GMAT effectively and reach your target score in optimal time, you must focus on certain aspects during prep.
-In this post we are discussing them in detail –
+In this post, we are discussing them in detail –

 The 3 Key Skill Levels